-Smith Machine Bench Press: Muscle Worked, How To Do, Tips
+Smith Machine Bench Press: Muscles Worked, How To Do, Tips

-• Reverse Grip Smith Machine Bench Press: This variation involves using an underhand (supinated) grip on the bar, which places more emphasis on the tricep and upper chest muscles.
+• Reverse Grip Smith Machine Bench Press: Underhand (supinated) grip on the bar.
+It places more emphasis on the tricep and upper chest muscles.

 Smith Machine Bench Press Muscles Worked

-The Smith Machine Bench Press is a compound exercise that works multiple muscle groups at once.
+The Smith Machine Bench Press is a compound exercise that simultaneously works for multiple muscle groups.

 Smith Machine Bench Press Muscles Worked